-- a) an interpreter (see section 1.7 above)
+- an interpreter (see section 1.7 above)

-- b) any witnesses
+- any witnesses

-- c) a lawyer for the Minister of Immigration.
+- a lawyer for the Minister of Immigration.

-Any member of the public can come.
 You can bring along supporters, but they cannot take part in the hearing.
+The hearing is not open to the public.

 At the hearing, the Tribunal will ask you questions about your appeal.
 The lawyer for the Minister of Immigration and your representative may also ask you questions.
 After the Tribunal has heard from you and any witnesses, you can raise anything that has not been talked about so far.
 The lawyer for the Minister of Immigration can make closing submissions.
 Then you or your representative can also make closing submissions.